PrometheanDissident/prometheandissident.github.io/pages/gender.md

 Suicidal acts are significantly more likely to be fatal for men than for women<ref>https://www.acpjournals.org/doi/10.7326/M19-1324</ref>.

 Americans are having less sex.
 This is not due to an increase of women in the workforce, or to couples in general working longer hours, or to pornography, as research has shown that none of them could be the culprit<ref>https://greatergood.berkeley.edu/article/item/americans_are_having_less_sex_but_is_that_a_problem</ref>.

+Unwin thinks that female emancipation can be separated from the relaxation of absolute monogamy and cultural decline<ref>https://arctotherium.substack.com/p/review-of-j-d-unwins-sex-and-culture</ref>.

 ## Population Cycles